 The Experiment

 The full version of the experiment, as we ran it at the astro-lab at the University of Cologne, uses a vacuum pump, a bell jar, and a smartphone running phyphox.
-The smartphone’s built-in barometric pressure sensor records real-time atmospheric pressure inside the bell jar as the pump evacuates it.
+A compatible smartphone’s built-in barometer records pressure inside the bell jar as the pump evacuates it.
+Not every phone exposes a pressure sensor to phyphox; the hardware must be checked before the lesson, or replaced by a rated external sensor.

 Before building anything, students verify that the smartphone is a functional pressure gauge: they measure the current atmospheric pressure in the room and compare it with a provided reference value.
 This step matters pedagogically — it establishes that the phone is a real scientific instrument, not just a device for receiving worksheets.